Reading the digital histogram for exposure decisions

 How the in-camera histogram maps tonal distribution, how to spot clipping and blocked shadows, and why the JPEG-based histogram misleads raw shooters.

 A histogram is a bar chart of tonal distribution.
-The horizontal axis runs from black on the left to white on the right; the vertical axis counts the number of pixels at each tonal value.
+The horizontal axis runs from black on the left to white on the right; the vertical axis counts how many pixels carry each tonal value.
 In an 8-bit rendering that axis spans 256 levels, from 0 to 255.
-The height of the plot at any point is simply how many pixels carry that brightness.

 Related posts